open-mmlab/mmaction2/tools/data/hacs/README.md

 ### Step 0.
 Download Videos

-Before we start preparing the dataset, please following the offical [repository](https://github.com/hangzhaomit/HACS-dataset) to download videos from the HACS Segments dataset.
+Before we start preparing the dataset, please following the official [repository](https://github.com/hangzhaomit/HACS-dataset) to download videos from the HACS Segments dataset.
 You can submit a request for missing videos to the maintainer of the HACS dataset repository.
 But you can still prepare the dataset for MMAction2 if some videos are missing.

 After you finish downloading the dataset, please move the dataset folder to `$MMACTION2/tools/data/hacs/` or use a soft link.
 The the folder structure should look like: